BakxY/DiscordApexBotJS/docs/MAIN.md

 File logging is not yet implemented.

 ## 8. Imports
+Any imports that are not clear where they are used please specify with a comment.
+If any imports are no longer nectary please remove them.

 ## 9. Issues
 Issues are very simple to handle and don't have any special rules.
 Just follow the template given.